Cinema of Indonesia: 2020s

 The COVID-19 pandemic in early 2020 paralyzed the domestic and foreign film industry.
 Indonesia became one of the countries with the highest infection rate in the world in July 2021, with around active cases.
 This forced the government to make an emergency decision to enforce restrictions on community activities (PPKM), namely the restriction of various group activities.
 As a result, film-making activities were ordered to be closed or temporarily suspended nationally from mid-March 2020.
 Nationally, 68 cinemas were closed: 387 screens spread across 33 cities and 15 provinces in Indonesia.

 Although limited by the obligation to keep distance and work online, Indonesian filmmakers have not stopped writing and making films, and production house entrepreneurs continue working through online platforms.
 These adaptations paralleled the rise in popularity of online streaming services, and encouraged local industries to improve the quality of their platforms and cooperate with national television channels to avoid the economic crisis caused by the pandemic.
 Various independent production houses have started to produce their films with independent online platforms such as Vidio and Viddsee.

 In this decade, Indonesian films gained attention at international film festivals, where Vengeance Is Mine, All Others Pay Cash directed by Edwin won the Golden Leopard Award from Locarno International Film Festival, Yuni directed by Kamila Andini won the Platform Prize at the Toronto International Film Festival along with Penyalin Cahaya directed by Wregas Bhanuteja and Autobiography debut film from Makbul Mubarak.
 From Netflix streaming as well, The Big 4 directed by Timo Tjahjanto also received international public recognition by topping the global movie chart for several weeks.

+Indonesian films also saw a surge in admissions this decade.
+In 2022, KKN di Desa Penari became the first local film to reach 10 million admissions.
+2024 marked the first post-pandemic year in which local movie dominated the market, with 80.21 million admissions, the most in history, representing 65% of the year's total.
+Then, the following year, Jumbo surprised the public by becoming the first local animated film to reach 1 million admissions and also surpassed KKN di Desa Penari to become local film with the most admissions in Indonesia.